-Dedaling with stigma of failure and aligning right goals and expectations
+Dealing with stigma of failure and aligning right goals and expectations

-Stigma is defined generally as a mark of disgrace or infamy, a stain on one's reputation.
-Academically it has been described as something deeply discrediting that reduces the individual bearing the stigma "from a whole and usual person to a tainted, discountedone" 11.
-More recently, Link and Phelan 12 provided a comprehensive description of stigma as aconcept made up of inter related elements of "labeling, stereotyping, separation, status loss, and discrimination" and indicated that stigma can have a substantive impact on many areas of a person's life such as income, housing, and health.
+Stigma is generally defined as a mark of disgrace or infamy, a stain on one's reputation.
+Academically it has been described as something deeply discrediting that reduces the individual bearing the stigma "from a whole and usual person to a tainted, discounted one"11.
+More recently, Link and Phelan 12 provided a comprehensive description of stigma as a concept made up of inter related elements of "labelling, stereotyping, separation, status loss, and discrimination" and indicated that stigma can have a substantive impact on many areas of a person's life such as income, housing, and health.
 13